h2oai/h2o-3/h2o-docs/src/product/flow/howto/H2O-DevPortRScripts.md

 <a name="DRF"></a>
 ##Distributed Random Forest

+**Note**: H2O-Dev only supports DRF.
+SpeeDRF is no longer supported.

 The following parameters have been renamed, but retain the same functions:

 H2O Parameter Name | H2O-Dev Parameter Name